Macedonian Speech Synthesis for Assistive Technology Applications: Results

 The results from the MOS analysis are presented in Table \ref{table_mos}.
 We can see that the Parallel WaveGAN model scored slightly better than the RHVoice model.
 On the other hand, the MB-MelGAN model scored the worst, even when compared to the Griffin-Lim based synthesis.
 In fact, both of these models scored worse than the RHVoice model.

 The results from the MUSHRA analysis are shown in Fig.~\ref{fig}.
 We can see that they confirm the results obtained with the MOS analysis, albeit RHVoice this time comes out on top by a small margin.
 MB-MelGAN was evidently judged as the worse model.
-What is interesting to note is that although the 3.5 kHz was meant to server as a lower bound anchor, in fact listeners preferred it to all of the models.
+What is interesting to note is that although the 3.5 kHz low-pass filtered natural speech was meant to serve as a lower bound anchor, in fact listeners preferred it to all of the models.
+This was perhaps due to the markedly artificial sound of the synthesised samples, which was detrimental compared to a band-limited but natural signal.